Pure metric geometry: introductory lectures: Faces of ultrafilters

-A nonempty collection of sets $\mathfrak{F}$ that does not include the empty set and satisfies only conditions \ref{filter:supset} and \ref{filter:cap} is called a \emph{filter}; if in addition $\mathfrak{F}$ satisfies condition \ref{filter:ultra} it is called an \emph{ultrafilter}.
+A nonempty collection of sets $\mathfrak{F}$ that does not include the empty set and satisfies only conditions \ref{filter:supset} and \ref{filter:cap} is called a \emph{filter}; if in addition, $\mathfrak{F}$ satisfies condition \ref{filter:ultra} it is called an \emph{ultrafilter}.
 From Zorn's lemma, it follows that every filter contains an ultrafilter.
-Thus there is an ultrafilter $\mathfrak{F}$ contained in the filter of all complements of finite sets; clearly, this ultrafilter $\mathfrak{F}$ is nonprincipal.
+Thus there is an ultrafilter $\mathfrak{F}$ contained in the filter of all complements of finite sets.
+Clearly, this ultrafilter $\mathfrak{F}$ is nonprincipal.

 \parbf{Stone--\v{C}ech compactification.} Given a set $S\subset \NN$, consider subset $\Omega_S$ of all ultrafilters $\omega$ such that $\omega(S)=1$.
-It is straightforward to check that the sets $\Omega_S$ for all $S\subset \NN$ form a topology on the set of ultrafilters on $\NN$.
-The obtained space is called {Stone--\v{C}ech compactification}\emph{Stone--\v{C}ech compactification} of $\NN$; it is usually denoted as $\beta\NN$.
+It is straightforward to check that the sets $\Omega_S$ for all subsets $S\subset \NN$ form a topology on the set of ultrafilters on $\NN$.
+The obtained space was first considered by Andrey Tikhonov and called {Stone--\v{C}ech compactification}\emph{Stone--\v{C}ech compactification} of $\NN$; it is usually denoted as $\beta\NN$.